-At KS3 (Y7 & Y8) students are introduced to many topics that enable them to enhance their scientific knowledge and vocabulary.
-They also have one lesson a week that will focus on scientific skills and practical work.
+At KS3 students are introduced to many topics that enable them to enhance their scientific knowledge and vocabulary.
+The emphasis is towards learning the necessary skills for them to proficient scientists.

 Combined science is offered to students who have achieved well in previous tests but are more suited to the combined pathway.
 It is taught separately as Biology, Chemistry and Physics, but with less content than separate sciences award, so receives two GCSE qualifications in Science.
 As with the separate sciences, students will follow the AQA specification.